iamshang1/Projects/Advanced_ML/Text_Classification/readme.md

 For our exercise, we use gensim's word2vec to create 200-dimension word embeddings for the dataset.
-We use a three-word, four-word, and five-word window, each with 100 feature maps.
+We use a three-word, four-word, and five-word window, each with 100 feature maps, and applied 50% dropout to the softmax layer to reduce overfitting.
 Our CNN achieved a test set accuracy of 60.15%.

 ##Heirarchical Attention Networks
 A heirarchical attention network ([http://www.aclweb.org/anthology/N16-1174](http://www.aclweb.org/anthology/N16-1174))